act-rules/act-rules.github.io/pages/glossary/distinguishing-styles.md

 objective: true
 ---

-Two elements have distinguishing styles if any of the following is true:
+Two elements have distinguishing styles if one of the following is true:

 - they have [distinguishing borders](#distinguishing-borders); or
 - they have [distinguishing box-shadows](#distinguishing-box-shadows); or